Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

         - Actually only works on profile page?

     - TRYING to get allauth user an email on signin, and using the ACCOUNT_EMAIL_REQUIRED it gives me an error
+        - Except when you get it in retains the email? maybe it just didnt post to db?

+    - Fucked up navbar but i have a new look now.
+    - Change buttons to wide faded out squares
+        - Fixed navbar and buttons

+    - I decided to put a Search link in the nav to click
+        - Make model and view for search, and make the template have the search bar in middle of screen